jhgagan/Python-freecodecamp/Blackjack/Readme.md

 The is_blackjack() method checks if the total value in hand is equal to 21.

+The display(self) method displays the dealer's and the player hand.

 #### Syntax:
     def calculate_value(self):
         self.value = 0